-The bibliography consists of three major sections: “Individual Writers,” “Discussions of Mennonite Literature,” and “Periodicals that include creative writing and literary criticism by and about Mennonites.”
+The bibliography consists of two major sections: “Individual Writers” and “Discussions of Mennonite Literature.”

-The bibliography does not include self-published books, book reviews, or individual poems or stories published in periodicals or miscellaneous collections, nor does it include memoirs except for those by established authors.
-However, see “Specialized Bibliographies” below.
+The bibliography does not include self-published books, book reviews, or individual poems or stories published in periodicals or miscellaneous collections

 A. Individual Writers